Readers With Character is a collection of Social & Emotional Learning / Character Education Lessons for the general education classroom teacher.

 This resource is a ONE WEEK unit lasting 5 days/15 minutes per day.

-Mentor Text of the Week: Nugget and Fang by Tammi Sauer
+Mentor Text of the Week: Being Frank by Donna W. Earnhardt

-Through this story, we can teach our students that having friends that are different than us should be celebrated!
+Through this story, we can teach our students how to be honest without hurting other people’s feelings.

 YOUR WEEK USING THIS UNIT WILL GO A LITTLE LIKE THIS…